rwebster85/algoteach.com/README.md

 ## Purpose
 This project serves as the Innovation Project submission for Richard Webster's dissertation for 2022, University of Chester module CO6008.

+## WordPress Plugin

+The WordPress plugin is called Rich Algorithms, and is located in the `plugins` folder.

+## WordPress Theme

+The WordPress theme is called AlgoTeach.com, and is located in the `themes` folder.
+It is a child theme of [Storefront](https://en-gb.wordpress.org/themes/storefront/), so that theme will also need to be installed to use this one.